-This section describes separate translation which is the process of converting programs into executable code that the compiler (or assembler) can understand.
+Separate translation is the process of converting programs into executable code that the compiler (or assembler) can understand.

 Some compilers allow you to use the integrated CICS translator approach, where the compiler interfaces with CICS at compile time to interpret CICS commands and convert them automatically to calls to CICS service routines.
 If you use the integrated CICS translator approach many of the translation tasks are done for you.
 For details of the integrated CICS translator see the CICS Application Programming Guide.